 1 in the case of a motor vehicle involved in an accident, the accident is not reported to the police, or in the case of a transport accident involving a railway train or tram, a report of the accident is not made to the operator of the railway train or tram.
 However, the TAC does have a discretion to excuse a failure to report a transport accident;

-2 there is an entitlement to WorkSafe benefits under the Accident Compensation Act 1985 (Vic) or other Victorian Acts of Parliament or other interstate Acts similar to the Accident Compensation Act; or
+2 there is an entitlement to WorkSafe benefits under the Accident Compensation Act 1985 (Vic) or other Victorian Acts of parliament or other interstate Acts similar to the Accident Compensation Act;

 3 the injured person was involved in, or a spectator at, an organised motor-car race or speed trial at the time of the accident.